agorum/albert-ai-website-chat/README.md

 Once the proxy is live, point the widget’s `serviceConfig.endpoint` to the public `/albert/chat/` location on your nginx host.
 The widget will forward all chat requests through the secure proxy to ALBERT \| AI.

-## Roadmap Ideas

-- Connect the widget to real REST endpoints (e.g., replace the mock reply pipeline)
-- Extend the state management once live responses are delivered by the backend
-- Optional: add richer typing indicators, offline handling, or a full localization layer

 ## Local Test Server

 ```bash